 Day 15: Bohol – Siquijor

-Today we set off to visit another of the places included in this 30‑day Philippines itinerary: Siquijor.
-The island of witches, the enchanted island, the mystical island… Whatever you call it, Siquijor is a wonderfully complete island that rarely disappoints any traveler.
+Today, you’ll travel to another stop on this 30-day Philippines itinerary: Siquijor.
+The island of witches, the enchanted island, the mystical island… Whatever you call it, Siquijor is a wonderfully well-rounded destination that rarely disappoints.

-To get there, leave early to take the Oceanjet ferry from Tagbilaran Port to Siquijor.
-In How to get from Bohol to Siquijor you’ll find all the information, but we can already tell you it will take no more than a couple of hours to arrive and make the most of the afternoon.
-Enjoy the San Juan beaches and take in one of the best sunsets of your life.
+To get there, set off early and take the OceanJet ferry from Tagbilaran Port to Siquijor.
+In How to get from Bohol to Siquijor you’ll find all the information, but we can already tell you that the journey takes around two hours, giving you plenty of time to make the most of the afternoon.
+Spend the afternoon enjoying the beaches around San Juan and take in one of the best sunsets of your life.

 Recommended accommodation in Siquijor: